-If the conditions of the pupae are not good, very cold or no cat around, then the flea will delay emerging for up to several months or over a year.
+If the conditions of the pupae are not good, very cold or no cat around, then the flea will delay emerging for up to several months to a year.
 This allows fleas to survive when there are no hosts nearby

 There are several triggers that will cause the flea pupae to emerge from the cocoon, vibrations near, higher levels of carbon dioxide and rise of temperature to near body heat, have been identified.

 This can be caused by a cat walking into her favourite sleeping place, but may also be people walking and creating vibrations near the cocoon.

 When the adult flea emerges, it is desperately hungry and must eat within a few hours or it will die.

 If the newly emerged adult cat flea manages to get a suitable blood meal, then it mates and starts laying eggs within a few days.